-In 2017, Unique Homes is traveling the U.S. to find the dominant stories in each region of the country: the Pacific Northwest, Nevada, California, Hawaii.
+In 2017, Unique Homes is traveling the U.S. to find the dominant stories in each region of the country — This issue covers the Pacific Northwest, Nevada, California and Hawaii.

 By Camilla McLaughlin